 - App updates

-- Opportunities of cross selling with other mobile apps
+- Opportunities for cross-selling with other mobile apps

 - Answering FAQs about your mobile app